 Can the Divorce Contagion Be Stopped?

 The divorce contagion can be powerful, but your marriage isn’t automatically doomed if a close friend or family member chooses to divorce.
 If anything, you and your spouse can use such circumstances as an opportunity to strengthen your marriage.
 Discussion, however, is essential.

 Speak frankly about the issues that might have contributed to your loved one’s divorce, and whether those same problems may be, to some extent, present in your own marriage.
 Develop personalized solutions to combat these issues.
 If divorce ultimately proves necessary, take solace in knowing that your friends have already survived the experience — and they’re happy to provide the emotional support you need during this difficult time.

 Whether you’ve watched several loved ones deal with divorce or are the first in your group of friends, it’s critical that you seek support from a trusted Minnesota attorney.
-Look to the Brown Law Offices for assistance through all aspects of the divorce process.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for assistance through all aspects of the divorce process.